ljazzy51/jaczko_web_dev/Homework/Week_1/recipe.md

 <img src="pita_whole.jpeg" width="400" height="500">

-*This recipe makes 4 patties with maybe some leftover filling which is also delicious as a dip with chips* *This recipe includes both homemade pita as well as a delicious filling that can even be upgraded by adding spinach to the mix*
+*This recipe makes 4 patties with maybe some leftover filling which is also delicious as a dip with chips* <br>
+*This recipe includes both homemade pita as well as a delicious filling that can even be upgraded by adding spinach to the mix*

 **Filling Ingredients** <br>